Estimated Reading Time: 5 minutes

 I pulled out a magnifying mirror from the top drawer and looked at my face.
 I inspected the pores on my nose and chin.
 I studied my eyebrows, looking for stubble breaking the skin.

 As I looked in the mirror my vision became very still.
 I couldn’t move my hands.
-I couldn’t blink my eyes, and I couldn’t breathe.
+I couldn’t blink my eyes.
+I couldn’t breathe.
 Everything stopped.
 The audience appeared again.
 They were a group of a dozen or less and they all sat in red leather chairs with wide, plush armrests.
 Their eyes were very large, and some of them were holding hands.
 A woman had her legs up near her chest, squeezing them close to her body.
 A man stood up, and he started waving as though he could tell that I saw them and he wanted to get my attention.
 All of them stood up and started waving.
 The man took a few steps forward and pointed behind me.
 He mouthed words to me.
 They were all yelling now, but I couldn’t hear any of it.
 I could tell they were yelling though because of the strain on their faces.
 The veins above their brows bulged and their faces reddened.
-This one man talked plainly.
 I watched his lips but I couldn’t make out the meaning.
 He pointed behind me.

 I’ll stop the story here to point out what I’m sure is now obvious — the reason to which I’ve waited to share all of this with you until now.
-I want to assure you that during this time I wasn’t drinking.
-I was sober.
+I want to assure you that during this time I was sober.
 I promised you and I never broke that promise.
 I assumed I was hallucinating in a natural kind of way that comes from being stressed.
 I thought I’d been watching too many shows interviewing scientists who think we live in some virtual world that we aren’t aware of.
 This was during that time you were working at the hospital and stayed several nights a week in the city.
 I was often home alone working and watching these science shows.

 I thought it was exhaustion, because I was more tired than I’d ever been.
 I was very excited about this work project when it was first assigned, but my gusto was gone.
-My enthusiasm had vanished.
 I blamed it on the holidays.
 I thought it was just the normal Christmas craze that made everyone not want to do anything but eat fudge and caramel popcorn, and read books and other things best done by the fireplace in stretchy pants and fuzzy socks.